simonprickett/microcrate/README.md

   * Raspberry Pi Pico W

 If you have other microcontroller boards that you can test the driver with or provide examples for, we'd love to receive a pull request!

+## Need Help?

+If you need help, have a bug report or feature request, or just want to show us your project that uses this driver then we'd love to hear from you!

+For bugs or feature requests, please raise an issue on GitHub.
+We also welcome pull requests!

+If you have a project to share with us, or a more general question about this driver or CrateDB, please post in our [community forum](https://community.cratedb.com/).